cybera/synthi/manual/src/sections/Transformations.md

             .mean())
 ```

-The above code maps the dataset named 'iris' in ADI to the `df` parameter.
+The above code maps the dataset named 'iris' in Synthi to the `df` parameter.
 The `dataset` function used
 will also accept an `org` and a `variant`.
-By default the `org` will not be defined (and ADI will look
+By default the `org` will not be defined (and Synthi will look
 for a dataset under the same organization as the defined transformation) and `variant` will be `'imported'`.

 #### Loaders and Writers